naoko/codereviewprompt/README.md

 * Git installed and on `PATH`
 * (Optional) access to Jira/Linear REST API & auth token

-Python dependencies are pinned in `pyproject.toml` / `requirements.txt` and installed automatically.
+Python dependencies are pinned in `pyproject.toml` and installed automatically.

 ---